javadSharifi/persian-number-input/README.md

 | lang           | 'fa' \| 'in' \| 'en'            | "fa"    | Digit localization language          |
 | onChangeValue  | (englishNumber: string) => void | -       | Callback function on value change    |

+---

+### ❓ FAQ (Frequently Asked Questions)

+**Does this package support React 19?**
+Yes, it fully supports React versions 16 through 19.

+**What is the best use-case scenario for this component?**
+Ideal for multilingual web applications, forms, and any interface requiring localized numeric inputs.

+**How can I customize the styles of this component?**
+You can pass custom classes or inline styles directly to the component to match your design requirements.

+---

 ### 🌟 Support the Project

-If you found this package useful, **please consider giving a star ⭐ on GitHub**.
-It's the best way to support the project and encourage further improvements.
+If you find this package helpful, **please give it a star ⭐ on GitHub** to encourage further improvements.

 👉 **[GitHub Repository](https://github.com/javadSharifi/persian-number-input)**